 Since you’re sewing the pillowcase to a pillow later, you can leave the strands of yarn on one side of your work.
 Make sure it’s the same side every time.

 This pillow is not completely square because of the equal white space above and below the heart motifs.
 The design consists of 34 blocks in height, and 35 in length (this will not be noticeable once it's sewed on).
 This does mean that the top-right and bottom-left corners are not made on the same row.
 Rather, you start decreasing in Row 34 to create the top-right corner, and in Row 35 to create the bottom-left corner (see diagram below).
-Decreasing is done in the final block of each row.
+Decreasing is done in the first and final block of each row.

 Row 34 Crochet blocks as before, following the diagram.
 Once you've crocheted the final block of the row, ch1, turn work and crochet 4ss, one in each of the three dc and one in the 3rd ch of your ch-3.
 This brings you to the starting position for the next row.
 The ss are indicated as red dots in the diagram below.

 Row 35 *Ch3, 3dc in ch-3 sp, ss in ch-3 sp of block in previous row; repeat from * until end, ch1, turn work, 4ss.

 Next Rows Continue working the decreasing rows as Row 35 with colour changes where indicated in the chart.
 When you reach Row 68, omit the final 'ch1, turn work, 4ss' and fasten off.

 Edging round (RS) Join Colour A with a ss in any corner.
 Ch1 (doesn't count as st), 3hdc in each block, either around the stem of the top dc/chains if the block lays flat or in the top of the ss if the block lays vertical.
 Work (1hdc, ch2, 1hdc) in each corner st, join with ss in first st. Fasten off.